bioinfoUQAM/Caribou/README.md

 sh Caribou/data/build_data_scripts/fasta2class_host.sh -d [directory] -i [inputFile] -o [outputDirectory]
 ```

-## Pretrained models
-Pretrained models are available in the folder `Caribou/data/models`.

-The pretrained models available were trained using the GTDB taxonomy representatives version 202 and can be used directly for extraction of bacteria without a host as well as for bacteria classification of the associated taxonomic levels.
-Should the user want to use another database or version of the GTDB taxonomy, there will be a training step which can vary in time and computing ressources needed according to its size and the length of the k-mers used.
-Moreover, the accuracy of the classification depends greatly on the database used and it is recommended to use the [GTDB representatives in the latest release available](https://data.gtdb.ecogenomic.org/releases/latest).

 ## Usage
 The Caribou analysis pipeline requires only a [configuration file](https://github.com/bioinfoUQAM/Caribou/wiki/Configuration-file) to be executed. \
-All the informations required by the program are located in this configuration file and are described in the wiki. \
+All the informations required by the program are located in this configuration file and are described in the [wiki](https://github.com/bioinfoUQAM/Caribou/wiki). \
-There is a template config file which can be found here `Caribou/eval_configs/template_config.ini`.
+There is a template config file which can be found here `Caribou/configs/template_config.ini`.

 Once the installation is done and the configuration file is ready, the following command can be used to launch the pipeline:
 ```